Gregory Optic 58L Review

 Features and Ease of Use

-As far as pack feature-sets go, the Optic has got one of the best configurations.
+As far as pack feature sets go, the Optic has one of the best configurations.
 Whether you are used to the more traditional big siblings of this pack or are new to backpacking, the features are easy to get used to and help keep your content organized.

 The top-lid is easy to stash items you need to get to quickly but is also removable to make the pack even lighter (if that's a priority, and with this pack, it should be).
 Zippered hip belt pockets, albeit not the largest, help keep a few snacks at hand while on the move, and the stretchy mesh front pocket is a great place to stuff a rain layer or a toiletries bag and trowel for quick access when nature calls.
 Front and top-loading, side water bottle pockets are convenient and do their job well.
 The pack also comes with an optional pack cover and "storm flap" (a single layer of nylon to act as the cover to the pack-top in place of the lid).

 At 2.5 pounds, this pack almost slides into the ultralight category.
 If finding a "lightweight" pack is paramount, but you want a fully padded waist belt and shoulder straps along with a suspension to transfer some weight, the Optic is a great pack to consider.
 As mentioned, the lightweight does mean the support it provides is somewhat lacking, but if this is understood and the pack used as intended, this pack does an incredible job.

 The Optic comes in three separate sizes to fit different torso lengths, and each one fits a range of three inches.
 The shoulder straps and waistbelt are fixed, and do not have a huge range to play with.
 However, get the right fit, and maximum adjustability is unnecessary.

 Gregory has been a leader in the pack game for decades, and that experience shows with the Optic.
 For the right customer, this pack is pure gold.
 It supports a fair pack weight and has common features that make organizing easy, so we feel this pack definitely is worth the price.